osm-fr/osmose-backend/docker/README.md

 ======

 You can run osmose-backend in a Docker container.
-The advantage is that you do not need to setup and configure Python, Java and Postgresql on your system.
+The advantage is that you do not need to setup and configure Python, Java and PostgreSQL on your system.

-The Dockerfile provided in this repository can be used to build an image containing osmose and a Postgresql instance.
+The Dockerfile provided in this repository can be used to build an image containing osmose and a PostgreSQL instance.

 Building